Mekonnen-williston/real_social_app/README.md

   - Theme switching is implemented using Riverpod.
   - The app uses a custom theme controller to manage the app's theme.

+- **Internationalization:**
+  - The app supports multiple languages using the `flutter_localizations` package.
+  - For now, only English and Hebrew are supported.
+  - The app uses the `intl` package for localization.

+- **Database:**
+  - Supabase is used as the backend database.

 - **Navigation:**
   - AutoRoute (with AdaptiveAutoRouter) for type-safe, declarative navigation.
   - A splash screen that redirects based on the current authentication state.